notzozer/JS-blockchain/README.md

 previousHash: Hash of the previous block (used to link blocks).

-Hash: The current block's hash, calculated using calculateHash().
+Hash: The current block's hash, calculated using calculateHash(). note that when calculating the hash in the constructor it needs after setting all the properties because eit uses the properties in the calculations such as nonce

 calculateHash(): combines all block properties into a string and hashes it and ensures that any change in block data will result in a different hash
 ```Javascript